-On the second and fourth Sunday of the month we celebrate Communion.
+On the second and fourth Sunday of the month (and the corresponding Saturdays) we celebrate Communion.
 This is reserved for those who are members of the Lutheran Church-Missouri Synod or members of a church body in fellowship with the LCMS, unless special arrangements have been made with Pastor Ross.
-In this sacrament we believe we receive the body and blood of Jesus along with the bread and wine in a supernatural and yet real, present, and physical way.
+Scripture teaches us that in Communion we receive the body and blood of Jesus along with the bread and wine in a supernatural and yet real, present, and physical way.
 Because this is not dependent on a person's faith, but on Jesus' very words, we also take seriously God's warning in 1 Corinthians that if a person takes it in an unworthy manner (that is, they do not know what Communion is) the person sins against the very body and blood of Christ.
-This is why we strongly encourage all visitors to speak with the Pastor if the desire to take communion.
+This is why we strongly encourage all visitors to speak with the Pastor if they desire to take communion.

 THE CHRISTIAN CHURCH: